-Uganda DRDIP will adopt the Grievance mechanism from NUSAF -3 which has a well-established GRM from community to the highest level at the District.
-There are Community Monitoring Groups (CMGs) established in each Parish comprised of several villages to promote social accountability at the community level.
-The CMGs constitutes by 5 democratically elected members of proven integrity (5 members of the beneficiary community (who are neither members of the Community Project Management Committee (CPMC) nor Community Procurement Committee (CPC).
+Building from NUSAF-3 and DRDIP experience and further strengthened by the TAAC component; under AF there shall be Community Monitoring Groups (CMGs) established in each refugee settlement similar to what is already in the host community under DRDIP for social accountability.
+The CMGs shall constitute 5 democratically elected members of proven integrity (5 members of the beneficiary community who are neither members of the Community Project Management Committee (CPMC) nor Community Procurement Committee (CPC)).
 Where possible, the Chairperson and/or the Secretary of the CMG are literate.
-The composition of the committee members includes at least 40-50% of women.
+The composition of the committee members includes at least 50% of women.
 In addition, where there are PWDs committees, these are also encouraged to be established-to promote the social inclusiveness in the project.

-Social protection coordination committees at parish level under community based department structure in Local governments also work with communities to handle grievances at parish level.
+In addition, Social protection coordination committees at parish level under community based department structure in Local governments shall work closely with CMGs and communities to handle grievances at community level.